-Just as the Mozambican Commercial Code, approved by Decree-Law 2/2005 of December 27, which contains a significant section of maritime trade law, the Sea Act ("Lei do Mar", Act 4/96 of January 4) defines the jurisdictional rights over the sea strip along the Mozambican coast, imposing to the Mozambican Government the obligation to adopt plans and regulations on the administration of national and international maritime traffic in such waters.
-In the wake of this policy, Decree 35/2007 of August 14 was enacted, approving the Commercial Shipping Transportation Regulation ("Regulamento de Transporte Marítimo Comercial").
+Just as the Mozambican Commercial Code, approved by Decree-Law no. 2/2005, of December 27, which contains a significant section of maritime trade law, the Sea Act (Lei do Mar, Act no. 20/2019, of November 8) defines the jurisdictional rights over the sea strip along the Mozambican coast, imposing to the Mozambican Government the obligation to adopt plans and regulations on the administration of national and international maritime traffic in such waters.
+In the wake of this policy, Decree no. 35/2007, of August 14, was enacted, approving the Commercial Shipping Transportation Regulation (Regulamento de Transporte Marítimo Comercial).

-The maritime authority vested with powers for carrying out vessel registration and flagging, registration and certification of seafarers, licensing of cabotage activities and in general monitor compliance with maritime statutes is the Navy National Institute (Instituto Nacional da Marinhal INAMAR), a governmental body of the Ministry of Transports and Communications.
+The maritime authority vested with powers for carrying out vessel registration and flagging, registration and certification of seafarers, licensing of cabotage activities and in general monitor compliance with maritime statutes is the Navy National Institute (Instituto Nacional da Marinha/INAMAR), a governmental body of the Ministry of Transports and Communications.